opral/monorepo/rfcs/message-first-architecture/RFC.md

 - Complicated application logic because apps care about messages, not resources.
 - Potentially, technical debt when extending inlang (core) beyong messages to other types of content (e.g. markdown, images, etc.).

+### Wrong assumptions with core's "resource-first" architecture

+- Resources are the primary data structure of inlang.
+- Plugins need exact knowledge of AST which turned out to be false.
+Every plugin, regardless of the format, treats resources as key-value data structure (e.g. JSON, YAML, etc.).

 ## Proposal

 Inlang core should be refactored to be "message-first".